springfall2008/batpred/README.md

 ### Solcast

 The following are entity names in Solcast, unlikely to need changing although a few people have reported their entity names don't contain 'solcast' so worth checking:

   - **pv_forecast_today** - Entity name for solcast today's forecast
   - **pv_forecast_tomorrow** - Entity name for solcast forecast for tomorrow
   - **pv_forecast_d3** - Entity name for solcast forecast for day 3
   - **pv_forecast_d4** - Entity name for solcast forecast for day 4 (also d5, d6 & d7 are supported but not that useful)

-### Octopus energy
+### Octopus Energy

 The following are entity names in the Octopus Energy plugin.
 They are set to a regular expression and auto-discovered but you can comment out to disable or set them manually.

   - **metric_octopus_import** - Import rates from the Octopus plugin
   - **metric_octopus_export** - Export rates from the Octopus plugin
   - **octopus_intelligent_slot** - If you have Intelligent Octopus and the Octopus Energy plugin installed point to the 'slot' sensor